notZaki/RRIFT.jl/docs/src/guide/preprocessing.md

 The pre-processing steps—i.e. T1 mapping, signal-concentration conversion, masking—are needed for each study.
 Rather than repeating these steps every time, a wrapper function named `preprocess_dicom_to_mat` is used.
-This function applies all of the preceeding steps and saves the result as a MATLAB-compatible .mat file.
+This function applies all of the preceding steps and saves the result as a MATLAB-compatible .mat file.

 ```@repl ex
 preprocessed_mat_files = preprocess_dicom_to_mat(